IntraClusterLight/nicl_q1/README.md

 repository are used directly, rather than being copied to a central location.

+To run particular elements of the code you will also need to have SWarp and/or AutoProf installed; see the instructions above.

 The core code, documentation, tests and applications are written in Jupyter notebooks.
 To faciliate this, the development of this software uses [nbdev](https://nbdev.fast.ai).
-To understand this system, you should familiarise yourself with the [introductory walkthrough](https://nbdev.fast.ai/tutorials/tutorial.html).
+To understand this system, you must familiarise yourself with the [introductory walkthrough](https://nbdev.fast.ai/tutorials/tutorial.html).

 To ensure the code committed to the repository is well-formatted and